RadioPlanner 2.1 User Manual

-In the calculations, you can also take into account interference on the co-channel and adjacent channels, for this there are corresponding check-boxes in the bottom of the panel.
-In this case, the zones where the interference on the co-channel and/or adjacent channels exceeds the allowable one will be excluded from the coverage area.
+In the calculations, you can also take into account interference on the co-channel and adjacent channels.
+For this, there are corresponding check-boxes in the bottom of the panel.
+In this case, the zones where the interference on the co-channel and/or adjacent channels exceeds the amount allowable, one will be excluded from the coverage area.
 A useful signal is a signal with the maximum level at a given point.

 To take into account interference, it is necessary to specify the maximum permissible levels of interference on the co-channel (C/I) and adjacent (C/A) channels.

-To calculate interference on adjacent channels, you must specify the channel bandwidth and the exact channel frequencies (these parameters are entered in the Channel Plan menu).
+To calculate interference on adjacent channels, you must specify the channel bandwidth and the exact channel frequencies (these parameters are entered into the Channel Plan menu).